 The only cash that these guys n’ gals generate is from the sales of their Fiverr Gigs to tricksters behind stuff like ‘PG’.

-In fact, I have my sneaky suspicions, that, he too, is a fictional character and hired as a voice-over from Fiverr.
+In fact, I have my sneaky suspicions, that, he too, is a fictional character – some random paid actor hired as a voice-over from Fiverr.

 The reason why scammers implement this tactic is so they can easily hide behind an alias and break down your barriers without exposing themselves.

 #2: Questionable income screenshots

 David shows you EXTREMELY far-fetched proof of his income from ‘PG’.

 In one example, he shows that he’s pulled in over $300K within a 1-month time frame.

 But since the concept of “get-rich-quick” is a total myth…